 - only logging in through a secure Internet connection

 - disabling pingbacks and XML-RPC

-These precautions will save you time, money and piece of mind by reducing the likelihood of an attack, and decreasing recovery costs if someone does hack into your site.
+These precautions will save you time, money, and peace of mind by reducing the likelihood of an attack and decreasing recovery costs if someone does hack into your site.